ember-learn/guides-source/guides/release/tutorial/02-building-pages.md

 Under the hood, the `<LinkTo>` component generates a regular `<a>` tag for us with the appropriate `href` for the specific route.
 This `<a>` tag works just fine with _screen readers_, as well as allowing our users to bookmark the link or open it in a new tab.

-However, when clicking on one of these special links, Ember will intercept the click, render the content for the new page, and update the URL — all performed locally without having to wait for the server, thus avoiding a full page refresh.
+However, when clicking on one of these special links, Ember will intercept the click, render the content for the new page, and update the URL—all performed locally without having to wait for the server, thus avoiding a full page refresh.

 <!-- TODO: make this a gif instead -->

-Commit: Temporarily disable image optimization
-The image optimization setting is known to be pretty slow.
-This is not usually a problem because the step is not performed when the images didn't change.
-Most of the time, at most one or two images will change per build so that's not a big issue.

-With the flood of new images added in part 2 (#75), this step is now pushing us over the 50 min time limit on Travis.
-This commit disable the step for now so it can be run manually outside of CI.

-This commit should be reverted once the build is green again.

----